eisforgene/code-quiz/README.md

 Repository follows best practices for file structure and naming conventions.

-Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+Repository follows best practices for class/id naming conventions, indentation, high-quality comments, etc.

 Repository contains multiple descriptive commit messages.

-Repository contains quality README file with description, screenshot, and link to deployed application.
+Repository contains a high-quality README file with description, screenshot, and link to deployed application.

 ### Author:
 Eugene Lee

 #### Languanges:
-HTML, Javascript, CSS
+HTML, Javascript, Bootstrap

 ## Description:
-This challenge requires the creation of an application that an employee can use to generate a random password based on the criteria they've selected.
-This app will run in the browser, and will feature a dynamically updated HTML and CSS powered by JavaScript code that's written.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple scree sizes.
+This challenge invites us to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that we write.

-The password can include special characters.

 #### References:
 [Markdown Guide](https://guides.github.com/features/mastering-markdown/)